Vino in the Valley, Maiden Rock, WI

 I have to admit, I am a little ashamed at my lack of historical knowledge.
 History was my least favorite subject in school so I didn’t really pay very good attention.
 It isn’t too late to start learning now though!
 I enjoyed learning about some of the history of Boston.
 What a beautiful area.

 We got back to the hotel around 8:00 pm and we were both famished again.
-We hopped in the rental car (way too exhausted to walk any more) and made our way to Trader Jo’s and to Whole Foods.
+We hopped in the rental car (from Southern Van Hire) and made our way to Trader Jo’s and to Whole Foods.
 We made ourselves a Mediterranean inspired bowl of goodness at Whole Foods and ate that as our second dinner.
 I also bought a bag of Cinnamon Almonds from Trader Jo’s which are HIGHLY addicting.

 Friday